A Data-Efficient Visual-Audio Representation with Intuitive Fine-tuning for Voice-Controlled Robots: Experiments

-\textbf{Fine-tuning in novel iTHOR floor plans.} This experiment aims to show the potential of each method to be improved in a new domain.
-We consider the scenario where a trained household robot is purchased to serve in a new room with a unfamiliar set of furniture and arrangement.
-Each method is given the same number of new labels, and a data efficient method should achieve the highest success rate.
-We first test the performance of trained models with unheard sound commands in 5 unseen iTHOR floor plans without any fine-tuning.
-This process uses $0$ new labels.
-The first three columns of Table~\ref{tab:iTHOR_finetune_small} show the necessity of fine-tuning: the performance of all methods drops due to the consequence of domain shift, which is a common problem for learning systems~\cite{tobin2017domain}.
-We then use $2400$ new labels for each unseen floor plan to fine-tune each method for that floor plan.
-For our method, each intent has 400 new labels on average because there are $6$ intents for our iTHOR environment.
-We followed Sec.~\ref{sec:finetune} to fine-tune the VAR and VAR++ and used Eq.~\ref{eq:r_t} to self-improve RL policies without current sounds.
+\textbf{Fine-tuning in novel domains.} This experiment aims to show the potential of each method to be improved in a new domain.
+We consider the scenario where a trained household robot is purchased to serve in a new place.
+Each method is given the same number of new labels, and a data-efficient method should achieve the highest success rate.
+We first test the performance of trained models with unheard sound commands in unseen domains without any fine-tuning.
+For the iTHOR environment, the agent is tested in Floor Plans 226-230, which have sets of furniture and arrangements that are unfamiliar to the robot.
+For the Desk environment, the robot is placed in front of a new desk with unseen object appearances and locations.
+The results are marked by ``LU=0'' in Table~\ref{tab:iTHOR_finetune_small} as $0$ new label is required for the test.
+We see that the performance of all methods drops compared to the test results in the original domains shown in Table~\ref{tab:all_env_test}.
+This phenomenon is due to the common problem of domain shift faced by learning systems~\cite{tobin2017domain}.
+We then manually collect an average of 253 new labels for each unseen floor plan to fine-tune each method for that floor plan in the iTHOR environment, and 150 new labels for the unseen desk in the Desk environment.
+We followed Sec.~\ref{sec:finetune} to fine-tune the VAR and \modelName and used Eq.~\ref{eq:r_t} to self-improve RL policies without current sounds for 1M timesteps.
 For E2E, we collect one-hot labels and use simulator queries during the fine-tuning.
 The fine-tuning is terminated after it reaches the label limit.
-See Appendix~\ref{sec:task_exec_compare} for comparison of task execution before and after the fine-tuning.
+See Appendix~\ref{sec:iTHOR_task_exec_compare} and~\ref{sec:Desk_task_exec_compare} for task execution before and after the fine-tuning.